gusreinaos/plan-manager/README.md

 ## 🛠 Pre-Requirements

 There are some technical requirements that need to be taken into consideration before having full access to the program´s functionality.
-- IDE for C#
+- Install an IDE for C# (recommending [Visual Studio](https://visualstudio.microsoft.com/) or [Rider](https://www.jetbrains.com/rider/) among others)
-- Install SDK for .NET
+- Install SDK for .NET since we are using its framework
-- Install Entity Framework (EF)
+- Install [Entity Framework](https://docs.microsoft.com/en-us/ef/) (.NET object-database mapper)
-- Install Docker (technology for creating images as code such as .dockerfile)
+- Install [Docker](https://www.docker.com/) (technology for creating images as code such as .dockerfile)
-- Install Docker Compose (technology for building up several dockers through the file docker-compose.yml)
+- Install [Docker Compose](https://docs.docker.com/compose/gettingstarted/) (technology for building up several dockers through the file docker-compose.yml)

 ## 🚀 Getting Started